Banda Islands: Sounds like a plan

 First on the list was Dodola Island.
 We wanted to be there at low tide because that’s when big and small Dodola are connected by a long strip of sand.
 This looks amazing and the water is so clear and warm, you don’t ever want to go out once you’re inside.
 While the guy and his friend prepared delicious ikan bakar, we explored Dodola.

 The bungalows are (were?
 They look pretty rundown) a government project and everything just screams corruption.
 The bungalows, some half empty or partly damaged, are big, with a tiny bedroom and a spacious living room jammed with large pieces of furniture.
 But: there’s no electricity on Dodola so there’s no point of sitting in the living room of a dark bungalow.
 However, even though there’s no electricity, there are… street lamps!
 On an island!
 They’re powered by solar panels, although I doubt they actually work.
-Out of place are also the conifers, which absolutely don’t belong on this island.
-Yes, conifers.
-Not palm trees, as one would expect.
-There’s also a huge concrete jetty – which no boat uses – with a kind of an arch of triumph at its end; if you walk through the arch, you walk into a tree.
+And don’t expect palm trees, because there are none.
+But there’s a huge concrete jetty – which no boat uses – with a kind of an arch of triumph at its end; if you walk through the arch, you walk into a tree.

 After lunch, we headed to Kokoya Island where we spent a long time in the water trying to find cold currents to cool down; the midday heat is almost unbearable.
 On the way to Zum Zum Island (or General MacArthur Island) we admired the corals underwater – the water is so clear you can see so much just from the boat!
 Too bad we still don’t have snorkel gear.